sphereio/sphere-brickfox-connector/README.md

     --projectKey <project-key>      your SPHERE.IO project-key
-    --clientId <client-id>          your OAuth client id for the SPHERE.IO API --clientSecret <client-secret>  your OAuth client secret for the SPHERE.IO API --bunyanVerbose                 enables bunyan verbose logging output mode.
+    --clientId <client-id>          your OAuth client id for the SPHERE.IO API --clientSecret <client-secret>  your OAuth client secret for the SPHERE.IO API --mapping <file>                JSON file containing Brickfox to SPHERE.IO mappings --config [file]                 Path to configuration file with data like SFTP credentials and its working folders --bunyanVerbose                 enables bunyan verbose logging output mode.
 Due to performance issues avoid using it in production environment
 ```